RDIM Frequently Asked Questions CloudStor Decommissioning

 Learn more ...

-You will need to do future exports to your local machine and then copy/move them into wherever you are storing the rest of your project's research data.
+Exports of data from Galaxy will need go to your local machine and be copied/moved into wherever you are storing the rest of your project's research data.
+If you have any queries or problems contact eResearch via email or Service Now.